Susie Moore - Director / Musical Theatre

 Some of her most memorable stage credits include, Anita (West Side Story), Eponine (Les Miserables, Helix), Tanya (Mamma Mia, Helix), Elle Woods (Legally Blonde, Helix), Kath (Our House, Millbank), Consuela (Westside Story, Millbank), Dancer (Evita, T13 Belfast), Adult Chorus (Annie, NCH), Shprintze, (Fiddler on the Roof, Gaiety Theatre and Landskrona Theatre, Sweden), Annie (Annie, The Braid, Belfast with Mt4uth).

-In 2017, Leah spent the summer as a Drama and Dance Councillor at Kamp Kohut in Maine, USA.
+In 2017, Leah spent the summer as a Drama and Dance Councellor at Kamp Kohut in Maine, USA.
 There she also choreographed their two musicals.

 In March 2018 Leah helped choreograph a dance routine that was entered into the Winter Elite Dance Competition.
 The name of the group was Synergy Tribe from MSPA and it won first place.

-In April 2018, Leah won an award for Best Co-Director at the Musical Theatre Intervarsities 2018, where she was up against 9 other student musical societies.
+In April 2018, Leah won an award for Best Choreographer and Best Co-Director at the Musical Theatre Intervarisities 2018, where she was up against 9 other student musical societies.

 In Nov 2018, Leah played Charlie in Chromatics, the New Irish Musical written by Shauna Carrick and directed by Westend Director Andrew Keates.

-Leah won Best Choreographer and Best Choreography for her production of 'Caberet' with her college UCD, at The Amateur Irish Musical Sociaty Awards (AIMS) in 2019.
+Leah won Best Choreographer and Best Choreography for her production of 'Cabaret' with her college UCD, at The Amateur Irish Musical Society Awards (AIMS) in 2019.
 She is currently attending an Advanced Dance Technique Performance and Choreography course in Bray and in her final year will train in England.

 Lizzy Benham - Jazz/Technique